Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Introduction

 The inexactness of our oracle is inspired by the relation between derivative-free method and directional search.
 In the framework of derivative-free methods, only the value of the objective function is available for use in an algorithm.
 At the same time, if the objective function is smooth, the directional derivative can be well approximated by the difference of function values at two points which are close to each other.
 Thus, in the context of zero-order optimization, one can calculate only an inexact directional derivative.
 Hence, one can construct only a biased randomized approximation for the gradient when a random direction is used.
 We combine previously mentioned random transformations of the gradient with possible inexactness of this transformations to construct our \textit{Randomized Inexact Oracle}, which we use in our generic algorithm to make a step on each iteration.

-The basis of our generic algorithm is Similar Triangles Method of \cite{tyurin2017mirror} (see also \cite{dvurechensky2017adaptive}), which is an accelerated gradient method with only one proximal mapping on each iteration, this proximal mapping being essentially the Mirror Descent step.
-The notable point is that, we only need to substitute the true gradient with our Randomized Inexact Oracle and slightly change one step in the Similar Triangles Method, to obtain our generic accelerated randomized algorithm, which we call Randomized Similar Triangles Method (RSTM), see Algorithm \ref{Alg:RSTM}.
-We prove convergence rate theorem for RSTM in two cases: the inexactness of Randomized Inexact Oracle can be controlled and adjusted on each iteration of the algorithm, the inexactness can not be controlled.
+The basis of our generic algorithm is Similar Triangles Method of \cite{tyurin2017mirror} (see also \cite{dvurechensky2020stable}), which is an accelerated gradient method with only one proximal mapping on each iteration, this proximal mapping being essentially the Mirror Descent step.
+The notable point is that, we only need to substitute the true gradient with our Randomized Inexact Oracle and slightly change one step in the Similar Triangles Method, to obtain our generic accelerated randomized algorithm, which we call Unified Accelerated Randomized Method (UARM), see \ag{Algorithm}~\ref{Alg:UARM}.
+We prove convergence rate theorem for UARM in two cases: the inexactness of Randomized Inexact Oracle can be controlled and adjusted on each iteration of the algorithm, the inexactness can not be controlled.

 We apply our framework to several particular settings: random directional search, random coordinate descent, random block-coordinate descent and their combinations with derivative-free approach.
 As a corollary of our main theorem, we obtain both known and new results on the convergence of different accelerated randomized methods with inexact oracle.